-This year’s Youth Tour participants will travel to Washington, D.C., and meet their U.S. representatives and senators – and watch history come alive as they explore museums, memorials and monuments.
+This participants on Iowa's 60-Anniversary Youth Tour this June 8-14 will travel to Washington, D.C., and meet their U.S. representatives and senators – and watch history come alive as they explore museums, memorials and monuments.
 They’ll also meet student leaders from nearly every state and hear dynamic speakers during Youth Day.
 Best of all, students will have a lot of fun, make friendships that last a lifetime and become part of a group that has more than 50,000 alumni in every walk of life, including U.S. senators and CEOs.

-Right now, Iowa’s local electric cooperatives are getting started on their selection process for high school sophomores, juniors and seniors from their areas to earn an all-expenses-paid trip for the June 8-14 Youth Tour to Washington, D.C.
-So, it’s time for students to check with their local electric cooperatives to find out how to apply for their co-op’s 2018 trip – and also to enter the magazine’s Youth Tour Contest.
+Right now, Iowa’s local electric cooperatives are selecting their winners from high school sophomores, juniors and seniors in their areas who applied to win an all-expenses-paid trip to the nation's capital.
+Unfortunately, not every student who applied can be a winner.
+So, it’s also time for students to enter the magazine’s Youth Tour Contest.
 It’s also time for students whose co-ops aren’t sponsoring a trip to enter the contest.

 High school sophomores, juniors and seniors: Here are two good reasons you should enter this contest